Hidden gem

 WeSki has car rentals from the airport as well as private transfers to Balderschwang.
 Add them to your Balderschwang ski holiday package for seamless door-to-door travel.

-Yes - it's one of the best beginner-friendly resorts in Germany.
+Yes, it's one of the best beginner-friendly resorts in Germany.
 The gentle terrain, uncrowded slopes, small ski school classes, and dedicated nursery area create an ideal learning environment.
 The village's compact size means everything is close at hand, and the relaxed atmosphere takes the pressure off first-timers.

 Balderschwang has an excellent snowfall record for its altitude, regularly receiving some of the highest totals in Germany.
 The village's position at the head of a valley catches westerly weather systems effectively.
 The season typically runs from late December through late April, with the most reliable conditions from January to March.

 They complement each other well.
 Oberstdorf is significantly larger, with three separate ski areas, higher altitude skiing on the Nebelhorn, and a full-service town with shops and nightlife.
-Balderschwang is the opposite - tiny, quiet, and snow-sure, with a genuine village feel and excellent cross-country skiing.
+Balderschwang is the opposite: tiny, quiet, and snow-sure, with a genuine village feel and excellent cross-country skiing.
 Many visitors combine the two, staying in Balderschwang for tranquillity and driving to Oberstdorf for bigger skiing days.

 The 77km of cross-country trails, extensive winter hiking paths, snowshoeing, and hotel spa facilities give non-skiers plenty to enjoy.
 It's best suited to people who appreciate outdoor activity and mountain scenery rather than shopping or entertainment.
 Day trips to Oberstdorf or Bregenz provide additional variety.